ShreyaPrasad1209/CodingNotes/InterviewTypeQuestions/Stacks.md

 ## 1. Implement Queue Using Stack - Adobe, Amazon, DE Shaw, Flipkart, Goldman Sachs, Microsoft, Oracle
 Implemented by 2 stacks.
 Values in stack 1 - A, B, C then push it to stack 2 - C, B, A this way orderized for queue<br>

-**Way 1: Making Enqueue Costly** Enqueue - While stack1 is not empty push everything from 1 to 2.
-Then push x to stack 1 then again push back from 2 to 1.<br> Dequeue - If both stack empty then queueu empty otherwise pop from stack1 & return.<br>
+**Way 1: Making Dequeue Costly** Simply push in stack1 for enqueue.
+While for dequeue if stack2 is empty transfer from stack1 to stack2.
+If not empty simply pop. [transfer means poping from stack1 and moving to stack2]
-**Way 2: Making Dequeue Costly** Enqueue - Push to stack1<br>Dequeue - If both stack empty then queue empty otherwise if stack 2 is empty push from 1 to 2. pop from 2

 ## 2. Implement two stacks in an array - Samsung, Microsoft
 Divide n length array to two, however this way is space inefficient.
 Other space efficient way is to have one array from leftmost part of array and other from rightmost.